andreyshspb/csv-to-hsqldb/README.md

 The program need to know about your hsql database where you want to storage data.
-For this purpose you need to create json config file that has the following structure:
+For this purpose you need to fill `database-config.json` file or create json config file that has the following structure:
 ```json
 {
     "url": "jdbc:hsqldb:file:testing",